"So the churches were strengthened in the faith and grew daily in numbers." -- Acts 16:5

 This particular Saturday evening the church was having its monthly members' meeting.
 The next morning communion would be served in the worship service.
 By getting everyone together on the Saturday nights before a communion service the church leaders hoped to clear up problems.
 Thus, the church would be prepared spiritually to celebrate the Lord's Supper.

-On this particular evening the major item to be cared for was a man asking to be re-admitted to the good graces of the church.
+At that members' meeting, the major item to be cared for was a man asking to be readmitted to the good graces of the church.
 Three months before he had been caught in adultery.
 This act of infidelity had damaged his family relationships.
 Church members felt betrayed and it had hurt the church's testimony in the village.
 As a result, this man had been strongly disciplined.
 He had been barred from doing anything in church.
 He couldn't sing any special songs in services or give any kind of public testimony.

 Three months had gone by and now he had come to the membership meeting asking for reinstatement.
 Neither the pastor nor the church board wanted to take full responsibility for the decision.
 So they had referred it to the entire membership.